 I’ve been teaching fitness since the 1970s and writing seriously for the last five years.
-Before that I spent three decades in corporate sales — long enough to develop a finely calibrated detector for what people promote versus what’s actually true.
+Before that I spent over three decades in corporate sales — long enough to develop a finely calibrated detector for what people promote versus what’s actually true.

 I’m not building an audience to monetize.
 No courses, no coaching, no transformation packages.
 This is writing because writing clarifies thinking, and because some things need to be said plainly.